 Q. How does FSD deal with situations where a student is attending a regional program but lives in a community where it isn’t practical to offer bus service?

-A. At the Board’s discretion, no fee transportation will be provided by alternate means (e.g. taxi service or by a parent/adult who will receive a transportation allowance).
+A. At the Board’s discretion, transportation will be provided by alternate means (e.g. taxi service or by a parent/adult who will receive a transportation allowance).

 Q. What if my child is directed by FSD to attend a school or program in another jurisdiction?

-A. At the Board’s discretion, no fee transportation will be provided by regular school bus, or via alternate transportation (e.g. taxi service or by a parent/adult who will receive a transportation allowance).
+A. At the Board’s discretion, transportation will be provided by regular school bus, or via alternate transportation (e.g. taxi service or by a parent/adult who will receive a transportation allowance).